Acorns Alternatives

 • The catch: The breadth means investing is one feature among many, and the self-directed side puts decisions back on you with no AI research layer.
 Product mix, promotions, and fees change often.
 Verify current account types and fees on its site.

-These win when you want to delegate the portfolio and stay hands-off but prefer a different fee model, more planning depth, or an app that does more than investing.
-The differences between them are at the edges (fee model, planning tools, breadth of features), not in the core managed-portfolio idea.
+These three win when you want to delegate the portfolio and stay hands-off but prefer a different fee model, more planning depth, or an app that does more than investing.
+The differences between Betterment, Wealthfront, and SoFi are at the edges (fee model, planning tools, breadth of features), not in the core managed-portfolio idea.
+Walnut is the odd one out here on purpose: where all three decide and hold, Walnut keeps your existing broker and asks you to decide, with AI doing the research rather than the managing.
 For the wider field, see the best robo-advisors of 2026 roundup, or the best AI trading apps for beginners.

 • What M1 Finance is: A self-directed platform built around customizable portfolios called Pies: you choose the holdings and target weights, and M1 automates the buying and rebalancing toward those targets, with fractional shares.